Nov 16, 2018

 Laziness is our default.
 Psychological sleepiness plagues our world.
 Entropy is real.

-And if we aren’t consciously shaking up our routines every now and then, it’s easy to wake up one day and realize that another decade has past.
+And if we aren’t consciously shaking up our routines every now and then, it’s easy to wake up one day and realize that another decade has passed.

 One of my favourite ways to stay awake in my life is by frequently stretching my opposites.